MINI Electric interior & comfort

 Equipment, options & accessories

-Level 2, for another £2,000, adds the Driving Assistance Package with speed-limit and traffic-sign information, city collision mitigation for pedestrians and high-beam assistance.
+Level 2, for an extra £2,000, adds the Driving Assistance Package with speed-limit and traffic-sign information, city collision mitigation for pedestrians and high-beam assistance.
 It also adds a rear-view camera and heated part-leatherette seats.
 Choosing this trim also opens up additional paint and wheel options.

-The range-topping Level 3 costs an additional £4,000 (or £6,000 more than the basic version) and heralds big-car kit like a head-up display, a panoramic sunroof, a Harmon Kardon stereo, full leather seats and a larger 8.8-inch sat-nav screen.
+The Level 3 costs an additional £4,000 (or £6,000 more than the basic version) and heralds big-car kit like a head-up display, a panoramic sunroof, a Harmon Kardon stereo, adaptive LED headlights and full leather seats.
 While this equipment makes the MINI Electric feel like a truly premium car, they’re luxuries rather than essentials.

 Infotainment, apps & sat nav

-The MINI Electric's interior is logically laid-out and simple to operate, with the large touchscreen display situated within the familiar central roundel.
-There’s a click wheel mounted to the lower console, which makes the system easy to navigate on the move, while additional touch operation gives it further functionality, which is especially useful when you're parked up.
+The MINI Electric's interior is logically laid-out and simple to operate, with the large eight-inch touchscreen display situated within the familiar central roundel.
+For 2021, the system has been updated with split-screen functionality.
+There’s also a click wheel mounted to the lower console, which makes the system easy to navigate on the move, while additional touch operation gives it further functionality, which is especially useful when you're parked up.

 In This Review